Boy stops breathing at East Brunswick water park

 East Brunswick police officers, park personnel and EMS crews performed CPR on the child at the Crystal Springs Family Waterpark around 3:35 p.m

-The boy, whose age was not disclosed, was taken to Robert Wood Johnson University and was in critical condition on Monday night, according to East Brunswick Police.
+The boy, whose age was not disclosed, was taken to Robert Wood Johnson University and remained in critical condition on Tuesday morning, according to East Brunswick Police.
 It was not disclosed where in the park the incident took place.

 A witness told MyCentralJersey.com emergency crews were tending to a child at the Sapphire Bay pool.